theo-armour/pages/13-technology-applied-sciences/computing-software/languages/JavaScript/regex.md

 * (.*?)
 Parenthesis matches anything in between
 * ? = match not remembered
 * ? = first match and not greedy match
+* ^ asserts that the match must occur at the start of the string or line.

 Notes
 * May need to have a backslash: \(.*?)